PROJECT DETAILS

 Source Board

-The Source Board tab provides an analytical view of the project data through visual charts and graphs.
-This helps engineers quickly assess the distribution of parts across different categories or metrics.
+The Source Board tab provides an analytical view of the project data through visual charts and tables.
+This helps engineers quickly assess the distribution of parts, sourcing strategy, cost breakdown, and potential risks.

 Analysis

-The Analysis section features interactive charts and tables that provide a comprehensive overview of the project.
-Together, these tools give engineers a clear picture of project health, cost distribution, sourcing strategy, and potential risks:
+The Analysis section features interactive charts and tables that provide a comprehensive overview of the project:

-Cost Analysis: A pie chart displaying the cost distribution broken down by currency, giving a clear view of multi-currency spend across the project.
+- Currency Distribution: A donut chart displaying the cost distribution broken down by currency, giving a clear view of multi-currency spend across the project (e.g., 38.76 USD).

-Deviation Analysis: A table highlighting parts where the considered price deviates from the minimum available price, helping engineers identify cost-saving opportunities.
+- Part Deviation (INR): A table highlighting parts where the considered price deviates from the minimum available price, helping engineers identify cost-saving opportunities.
+Columns include Part, Deviation (INR), Considered price, Minimum Price, and Minimum Price PO (e.g., deegtfik01 — Deviation: 0, Considered: 1.04, Minimum Price: 1.04, Minimum Price PO: NA).

-Quantity Differences: A table surfacing discrepancies between the required quantities and the quantities available or ordered, flagging parts that may need attention.
+- Quantity Diff: A table surfacing discrepancies between required quantities and quantities available or ordered, flagging parts that may need attention.
+Columns include Part, Supplier Name, Required Qty, Available Qty, and Quantity Diff.

 Supply Sense